 Sukra Bar de Café

 A block away from the Remate de Paseo de Montejo, you’ll find Sukra Bar de Café.
 We decided upon the Huevos Divorciados and an Americano.
 My mom particularly loved the comfy chairs in which she rocked back and forth the whole time.
 I have to say it’s a great spot to lounge at, especially on Sundays when you get a privileged view of the Biciruta and there is live music.
-Cooper rested and watched other pups go by, yet failed to make any friends.
+Cooper rested up and watched other pups go by, yet failed to make any friends.

 Paseo de Montejo #496 x 45, Centro